norcams/docs-enduser/docs/centos8-migrate.rst

 ..
 Important::
    NREC does not take any responsibility for any loss or corruption following these guidelines!
-This documentation are just presented as a servide to our users, and we recommend reading up on the issue yourself before attempting any migration.
+This documentation is just presented as a service to our users, and we recommend reading up on the issue yourself before attempting any migration.